Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

 }
 ```

-Using scale band makes the scale based on a list of values, since you're changing the number of values you need update the domain of the x scale.
+Using scale band makes the scale based on a list of values, since you're changing the number of values you need to update the domain of the x scale.

 Now make some bars: